 A course for increasing the knowledge of gathering qualitative and quantitative information about the composition and structure of matter.
 This course is to help the student gain an understanding of the tools available for solving analytical problems.
-The pitfalls that accumpany physical measurements and the limitations in sensitivity, precision, and accuracy of instrumental measurement will be discussed.
-The strengths and limitations of instruments that are currently available in modern industrial and research laboratories, such as the gas chromatograph/mass spectrometer, high performance liquid radiotations, such as the gas chromatograph/mass spectrometer, high periormance liquid chromatograph, atomic absorption spectroscope, ultraviolet/visible light spectrophotometer, and Fourier transform infrared spectroscope will be covered in detail.
+The pitfalls and ancuracy of instrumental measurements and the limitations in sensitivity, precision, and accuracy of instrumental measurement will be discussed.
+The strengths and limitations of instruments that are currently available in modern industrial and research laboratories, such as the gas chromatograph/mass spectrometer, high performance liquid chromatograph, atomic absorption spectroscope, ultraviolet/visible light spectrophotometer, and Fourier transform infrared spectroscope will be covered in detail.
 Lecture-3 hours; Laboratory-3 hours.
-This course is normally offered in the spring semester of odd numbered years.
+This course is normally offered in the spring semester of odd numbered vears.

-4014 BIOCHEMISTRY I AND LABPrerequisite: CHEM-3115 with a grade of "C" or better, Chemistry major.
-A detailed study of the structure and function of the major classes of biomolecules, including proteins, lipids, carbohydrates, and nucleic acids.
+4014 BIOCHEMISTRY I AND LAB

+Prerequisite: BIOL-1115 and CHEM-1215 with a grade of "C" and concurrent enrollment in CHEM-3115 OR completion of CHEM-3115 with a grade of "C" or better.
+A detailed study of the structure and function of the major classes of biomolecules including proteins, lipids, carbohydrates, and nucleic acids.
 The course also includes in-depth discussions of enzyme mechanisms and catalysis, receptor/ligand interaction, cellular signaling pathways, molecular motors, and membrane structure and function.
-The lab provides basic biochemical techniques, including differential centrifugation, chromatography, oxidation studies, enzymology, and electrophoresis.
+The lab provides basic biochemical techniques, including protein expression and purification, electrophoresis, and enzymology.
 Lecture - 3 hours; Laboratory - 3 hours.
 Same as BIOL-4014.
-This course is normally offered in the fall
+This course is normally offered in the fall semester.